Triangulated categories of relative 1-motives: Motivic cohomology in degrees

 Let $S$ be a scheme.
 We have $D(\Sm/S)(\BQ_S,\Gm\otimes\BQ)\simeq H^0(S_\et,\Gm\otimes\BQ)\simeq \CO^\times(S)\otimes\BQ$ and $D(\Sm/S)(\BQ_S,\Gm\otimes\BQ[1])\simeq H^1(S_\et,\Gm\otimes\BQ)\simeq \Pic(S)\otimes\BQ$.
 Combining these isomorphisms with Proposition~\ref{prop:Gm_Q1}, this induces morphisms

 and

 More generally, for any $n\in\BZ$, we have an induced morphism

 \begin{prop} \ \begin{enumerate}[label={\upshape(\roman*)}] \item For all $n\leq 0$, we have $H^{n,1}_\CM(S)\simeq 0$. \item Assume $S$ regular.
 The morphism $\nu^{1,1}$ induces an isomorphism $H^{1,1}_\CM(S)\simeq \CO^\times(S)_\BQ$. \item Assume $S$ regular.
 The morphism $\nu^{2,1}$ induces an isomorphism $H^{2,1}_\CM(S)\simeq \Pic(S)_\BQ$. \item Assume $S$ regular.
-For all $\neq 1,2$, we have $H^{n,1}_\CM(S)\simeq 0$.
-We have also $D(\Sm/S)(\BQ_S,\Gm\otimes\BQ[n-1])\simeq 0$, so that the morphism $\nu^{n,1}$ is an isomorphism. \end{enumerate} \end{prop} \begin{proof} Statement \ref{mot_coh_1_leq} for $S$ regular and a weaker version of \ref{mot_coh_1_1} (without specifying the isomorphism) are proved in \cite[Corollaire 11.4]{Ayoub_Etale}.
+For all $n\neq 1,2$, we have $H^{n,1}_\CM(S)\simeq 0$.
+We have also so that the morphism $\nu^{n,1}$ is an isomorphism. \end{enumerate} \end{prop} \begin{proof} Statement \ref{mot_coh_1_leq} for $S$ regular and a weaker version of \ref{mot_coh_1_1} (without specifying the isomorphism) are proved in \cite[Corollaire 11.4]{Ayoub_Etale}.

 To pass from \ref{mot_coh_1_leq} for $S$ regular to a general $S$, we apply resolution of singularities by alterations and cohomological $h$-descent for a proper regular hypercovering (which induces a descent spectral sequence for $H^{n,1}(-)$).
-To be more precise, one has to reduce to a situation where one can apply De Jong's theorem, e.g. $S$ of finite type over a Dedekind ring: for this, one uses Mayer-Vietoris to first reduce to $S$ affine, and then continuity.
+To be more precise, one has to reduce to a situation where one can apply De Jong's theorem, e.g. $S$ is of finite type over a Dedekind ring: for this, one uses Mayer-Vietoris to first reduce to $S$ affine, and then uses continuity.
+The argument is the same as in the proof of Lemma~\ref{lem:mor_ab_tor}, so we do not spell out the details.